Skip to main content

 As you add security features, it's important not to go hog-wild.
 A tool is a tool, and the world's most expensive hammer is a paperweight when you need a screwdriver.
 Only invest in the tools you can use, and narrow the focus to equipping teams rather than manning cool new gadgets.

 To that end, you need a way to evaluate security tools as you try them out.
 Ideally, your metrics will be objective and verifiable by all parties rather than just going with things you like.
-Focus on a tool's scalability, ability to integrate with your existing operating system and apps, and how well you can use it in a dynamic SaaS ecosystem.
+Focus on a tool's scalability, ability to integrate with your existing operating system and apps, and how well it can be used in a dynamic SaaS ecosystem.

 Responding to Cybersecurity Incidents

-Okay, so you've gotten set up with some awesome security tools and everybody is paranoid about the company's confidential information.
+Okay, you've gotten set up with some excellent security tools, and everybody is paranoid about the company's confidential information.
 Despite this, there's still a breach, and it's happening right now.
 What do you do?

 Incident Response Planning